redecentralize/alternative-internet/README.md

 ### pubsubhubbub
 [pubsubhubbub](https://code.google.com/p/pubsubhubbub/) is a simple, open, server-to-server webhook-based pubsub (publish/subscribe) protocol for any web accessible resources.

+### pump.io

+[pump;io](http://pump.io/) Described as "a stream server that does most of what people really want from a social network".
+It's a social stream with support for federated comunication.

 ## Q

 ### qaul.net